as228gn/Stuff_Lending_System/README.md

-# A2
+# Stuff Lending System

-Project for Assignment 2
+A school project

 [design.md](design.md) contains the prescribed architectural design of the application.